AaryanShaikh/My-Stock/my notes/Redux/README.md

 import { composeWithDevTools } from 'redux-devtools-extension';
 import thunk from 'redux-thunk';
 import rootReducer from './reducers';
+// import AsyncStorage from '@react-native-async-storage/async-storage'; /* You'll need this if you're working on react-native */

 import { persistStore, persistReducer } from 'redux-persist';
 import storage from 'redux-persist/lib/storage';